gristlabs/grist-help/help/install/aws-marketplace.md

 Once the above has been configured, you should be able to log in with your Google/Microsoft credentials.

-# Running Grist in a separate VPC
+### Running Grist in a separate VPC

-Grist Omnibus is designed to work on each account-default VPC.
+`grist-omnibus` is designed to work on each account-default VPC.
 To make it run on a custom VPC, you’ll need to properly configure all VPC elements.
 For more information on this configuration, read [here](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html).
 To run Grist on a VPC, the following must be properly set up:

 * Assigning a public DNS name to the EC2 instance is allowed.
 * The VPC can be accessed from the internet (allowing internet gateway and routing tables to handle traffic).
 * A security group connection from ports 22 (SSH for configuration), 80 (HTTP connection) and 433 (HTTPS connection) is allowed.

-# Other important information
+### Other important information

 * Your EC2 instance should have the “Persistent store” option checked.
 * Grist stores all the data in the `~/grist-persist` directory.
 Deleting this folder will result in a loss of all data from all documents.